Tel: +44 (0)24 7652 3346

 Humanities Building, University of Warwick

-Dr Jonathan Skinner is Reader in English and Comparative Literary Studies and teaches Creative Writing and Ecocriticism.
+Dr Jonathan Skinner is Reader in English and Comparative Literary Studies and teaches Ecocriticism and Creative Writing.
 His interests include Contemporary Poetry and Poetics; Ecocriticism and Environmental Studies; Small Press Culture; Sound Studies; Critical Theory; and Translation.
 He is founder and editor of ecopoetics, a journal which features creative-critical intersections between writing and ecology.

 My main interests are ecopoetics and contemporary poetry and poetics (mostly North American, but with an international scope and emphasis).
 I have published critical essays on Charles Olson, Michael McClure, Ronald Johnson, Lorine Niedecker, Mei-mei Berssenbrugge, and Bernadette Mayer, translations of French poetry and garden theory, essays on bird song from the perspective of ethnopoetics, and essays on horizontal concepts such as the Third Landscape.
 Currently, I am writing a book of investigative poems on the urban landscapes of Frederick Law Olmsted, editing an anthology of ecopoetics for a university press, and pursuing a creative-critical project in acoustic ecology, called Vibrational Communication.

 Teaching and supervision